webdivisionhq/blokus-timer/README.md

 ## You can

 -   switch the number of players (two or four)
--   set the playing time per user
+-   set the playing time per player
--   rotate every timer depending on place where You sit
+-   rotate each timer depending on the place where a player sits
 -   pause the game at any time
 -   restore the application to the initial settings